 - An outline of topics from the video, with time stamps.

 Here are the show notes for the first full live stream.
 I have discovered that they take a lot of work.

 Lately I have begun live streaming some of my development work on The Zooniverse open source React Native mobile application.
 I’m doing it to help others learn, to help myself learn, and to create a visible, accessible starting point for folks who would like to contribute to an open source React app.

 I live stream with OBS to YouTube, so the videos will stay up in perpetuity.
 So far I have done two live streams, and each time I’m picking up on new skills, new options, and new things to improve.

 YouTube provides a transcription service for the videos, which I hope will make them easier to digest.
-To further ease this process, you can expect to see show notes about each of the live streams after the fact (at least, until I decide that’s way too much work).
+To further ease this process, you can expect to see show notes about each of the live streams after the fact.
+Here is the first set of show notes.

 If you liked this piece, you might also like:

 The rest of the behind the scenes posts—many of which talk about other semi-creative, semi-technical endeavors like this one

 This two post series on time and space efficiency—in which I break down programming decisions just like I do in live streams

 The API design series—debunking all the myths about your favorite HTTP protocol.
 Sorry, not sorry 😉